kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 ## Useful Links

 To be populated.
-I will add some links to other notes and class webpages I have found helpful.
+I will add some links to other notes, class webpages, and other people's webpages which I have found interesting and helpful.